LDMX-Software/ldmx-software.github.io/docs/Alternative-Photo-Nuclear-Models.md

 )
 ```

-Finally, you'll need to add a new mocel to your python configuration and register it as the as the photonuclear model of your simulation processor.
+Finally, you'll need to add a new model to your python configuration and register it as the as the photonuclear model of your simulation processor.

 ```python
 from LDMX.SimCore import simcfg